alexdelprete/ha-abb-powerone-pvi-sunspec/README.md

 # Manual Installation

-Copy contents of custom_components folder to your home-assistant config/custom_components folder.
+Download the source code archive from the release page.
+Unpack the archive and copy the contents of custom_components folder to your home-assistant config/custom_components folder.
 Restart Home Assistant, and then the integration can be added and configured through the native integration setup UI.
 If you don't see it in the native integrations list, press ctrl-F5 to refresh the browser while you're on that page and retry.

 # Enabling Modbus TCP on the inverter